 Subject to the grant of a waiver in writing from ASX from Condition 10 of Chapter 1 of the Listing Rules the Company agrees to pay the Vendor a 2% net smelter royalty on any mineral won from the tenements acquired from the Vendor.

-Other than the item disclosed above and in Note 12, there have been no change in contingent liabilities or contingent assets since the last annual reporting date.
+Other than the item disclosed above, there have been no change in contingent liabilities or contingent assets since the last annual reporting date.